 The program must be delivered in our centres due to financial, logistical and OH&S requirements.
 We have beautiful centres that have been styled and designed to create a warm and welcoming environment and we invite people to come and make the most of these lovely spaces.

 The Jamie's Ministry of Food program, has been designed to promote long term behaviour change.
 Independent research has indicated 5 weeks is the ideal amount of time required to embed health benefits for the long term.

 d'Arcy Doyle Place (between Limestone and Business St)

 Booking through the website is the preferred option.
-The organisation can opt to either pay upfront at time of booking or to be invoiced.
-This is an option on the Group Booking Form.
-An invoice can be provided for larger groups.
+Organisations making a group booking can opt to either pay upfront at time of booking or to be invoiced.
+An invoice can be provided for larger groups if required.
 All invoices must be paid prior to the course commencing.

 Do I need to attend all classes?